LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/the-enhanced-agent-workspace.md

 ### Quickly catch up on previous contact with the same consumer

 Multiple notes by multiple agents can now be added to the conversation summary widget.
 This allows the assigned agent to view a log of comments and quickly get up to speed.

+### Enhanced customization of agent workspace (coming soon)

+Starting this November, each agent will be able to select whether they want to work on a dark or light UI for their workspace.